 History of the Business Improvement District

-Long-term community commitment to the revitalization of downtown Pocatello was demonstrated when City Ordinance No. 2390 was adopted in 1991, establishing the Downtown Business Improvement District (BID).
+Long-term community commitment to the revitalization of Historic Downtown Pocatello was demonstrated when City Ordinance No. 2390 was adopted in 1991, establishing the Downtown Business Improvement District (BID).
 BIDs are a popular economic development tool used by communities across the country; the form they take is dictated by state law.
 The Downtown BID was created by the Pocatello City Council in response to a petition of downtown property owners who agreed to pay a yearly assessment based on the 1990 value of their properties.
-Every year since then, the City Council has contracted with Old Town Pocatello, Inc. to manage and administer revenues collected from the BID, establishing a long-term funding source for the implementation of a comprehensive program.
+Every year since then, the City Council has contracted with Historic Downtown Pocatello to manage and administer revenues collected from the BID, establishing a long-term funding source for the implementation of a comprehensive program.
 The purposes of the BID, according to the ordinance, are:

 - Hiring staff as needed for the district to assist in general promotion of trade and business activities in the district (includes costs of rent, utilities, supplies, postage, and equipping an office with suitable equipment and furnishings)